Advertiser Disclosure

 So, how do bank statement loans work?
 With a bank statement mortgage loan, you don’t require employer verification forms to prove whether you have enough income.
 Instead, you need to give the lender your personal or business bank statements.

 Depending on the lender, you may also be required to present additional documentation apart from the bank statement.
-Some of the paperwork you may require for a bank statement loan includes the following:
+Some of the documentation you may require for a bank statement loan includes the following:

 • 12 to 24 months’ worth of personal bank statements and business bank statements